timofeymukha/eddylicious/docs/user_guide/generation_methods.rst

 point set to another.
 This may be useful when some inflow data already generated and it should be applied for different inflow patches, discretized by a different mesh.
-In particular example can be applying the method proposed in :cite:`Mukha2017`, where a channel flow precursor is used to generate inflow for a turbulent boundary layer simulation.
+A particular example can be applying the method proposed in :cite:`Mukha2017`, where a channel flow precursor is used to generate inflow for a turbulent boundary layer simulation.
 Given precursor data, it only remains to interpolate it onto the mesh of the